cyb3rxp/awesome-soc/management.md

 # SOC organization
 ## Tiering or not tiering?
 * No real need for tiering (L1/L2/L3)
-  * this is an old model for service provider, not necesseraly for a SOC!
+  * this is an old model for service provider, not necesserarily for a SOC!
   * as per [MITRE paper](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf) (p65):
   >In this book, the constructs of “tier 1” and “tier 2+” are sometimes used to describe analysts who are primarily responsible for front-line alert triage and in-depth investigation/analysis/